cardano-foundation/blockperf/README.md

 # blockperf will not send these out to the broker.
 BLOCKPERF_MASKED_ADDRESSES="x.x.x.x,x.x.x.x"

-# Optional: Specify a port number for promtheus metrics server, Defalts to disabled
+# Optional: Specify a port number for prometheus metrics server, defaults to disabled
 BLOCKPERF_METRICS_PORT="8082"

+# Optional: Can be used to disable publishing for temporary machines or testnets, defaults to True
+BLOCKPERF_PUBLISH="True"

+# Optional: Can be used to switch to new node tracing system, defaults to True
+BLOCKPERF_LEGACY_TRACING="True"
 ```